-John Germov is the Acting Vice-Chancellor and President of Charles Sturt University.
+John Germov is the Interim Vice-Chancellor and President of Charles Sturt University.
 Professor Germov's substantive position at the University is Provost and Deputy Vice Chancellor (Academic).

 Prior to joining Charles Sturt, Professor Germov was Pro Vice-Chancellor (Academic), Pro Vice-Chancellor of the Faculty of Education and Arts and Professor of Sociology at the University of Newcastle.